For Fans of The Expanse Who Love Romance

 Advantage: The relationship between the two central characters directly affects the outcome of the larger conflict.
 Their choices about each other have consequences for the mission, the crew, and the political situation they're caught in.

-The Starfall Accord is available now as a DRM-free EPUB ebook (300 pages, $4.99 USD), direct from the author at spacemance.com.
+The Starfall Accord is launching soon as an EPUB and PDF ebook (around 300 pages, $4.99 USD), yours to keep on any device, direct from the author at spacemance.com.
+The first three chapters are free to read now.

 Some books give you the stars.
 The best ones give you a reason to stay.